dpoburko/ImageJ_macros/README.md

 ![User dialog box, summary of execution time, and summary of accuracy of the macro](https://github.com/dpoburko/ImageJ_macros/blob/master/images/fftAligner_composite.png)

+## IncuCyte Helper Macro:
+We have created a series of macros to help with turning exported IncuCyte images into multi-channel stacks.

+Details coming soon...

+### IncuCyte_0_listWellsAndPositions_v2c.ijm

+### IncuCyte_1_imgsToStacks_1f.ijm

+### IncuCyte_labelSlicesWithTime.ijm

 ## multiChannel_profiles.ijm

 This macro quickly plots a line profile on the current frame and slice of a mulichannel image (update 5 channels currenty).
 The line profile can be plotted with  raw intensity values or intensity values normalized between 0 -1 for each channel.

-Results show line intensity values and r<sup>2</sup> correlation coefficients for the profile of each channel pair.
+**Results:** show line intensity values and r<sup>2</sup> correlation coefficients for the profile of each channel pair.

 ![Multi-channel image of a cell labelled for its membrane, nucelus and phagocytosed cells with a line drawn across it.
 Plots of raw and normalized intensity profiles are shown with an example of the results available in the Results table](https://github.com/dpoburko/ImageJ_macros/blob/master/images/multiChannel_profiles_Example-img%26plots%26results.png)